 - If you put your eggs upside down (pointy side down) in your egg boxes they will keep longer

-- If you wash your eggs they won’t stay fresh for very long (as you open the pores in the shell of the eggs)
+- If you wash your eggs they won’t stay fresh for very long (as you open the pores in the shell of the eggs and they quickly go off)

 Thanks for reading and do ask any questions or add any additional learnings you have below.